 A mobile home owner renting space from a landlord must be given 15-days notice.

-Should the tenant have removed or corrected the lease term violation but commits the identical offense again within 6 months, the landlord may irrevocably terminate the lease relationship after giving 5-days notice.
+Should the tenant have removed or corrected the lease term violation but commits the identical offense again within 6 months, the landlord may irrevocably terminate the lease relationship after giving a 5-day notice.

 For non-compliance with the rental agreement that do not include nonpayment of rent or having an unauthorized pet or person living on the property, the landlord must give a 14-day written notice to quit or repair.
 Remedying the violation within this time halts any court action, however, if the same violation occurs within the following 6-months, a 3-day notice may be served with no opportunity for the tenant to cure the violation.